Whisky Cask Club

 Q: Is it regulated?

 Cask ownership is purchasing a physical good, not a regulated financial product.
+This means fewer protections but also fewer restrictions.

 Q: Can I lose money?

 Yes.
 Values can go down as well as up.
+No one can guarantee outcomes on any cask.

-Q: How do I verify my cask?
+Q: How do I verify my cask exists?

-Q: What returns can I expect?
+Q: What outcomes can I expect?

 Q: Can I gift or bequeath a cask?

 Yes.
 Ownership transfers via a new Delivery Order.
+Casks can be gifted, inherited, or transferred.

 Q: Can I buy from any distillery?